bberac/eurlex-python/README.md

 English document is selected by default.
 But the language can be changed by selecting a two-position isocode as optional parameter.

-For example, the following code prints information about each item:
+For example, the following code prints information about each item of the Legislation collection:

 ```python
 from eurlex import EUR_Lex